-As with any chemical treatment, there are environmental and health risks to consider.
+As with any chemical treatment, there are health and environmental risks to consider.
 Chemicals used can linger on your grass and can leak into underground water reservoirs or be washed into rivers.
 This can harm wildlife or plants.
 Some chemicals pose health risks to humans as well.
 It’s important to read the label of each product before using it, wear protective gear when applying it, and keep pets and children off the grass for a couple of days after use.

 These negative effects can be amplified by how you apply weed and feed treatments; either sprayed or scattered across the entire yard.
 This may be fine for fertilizers, but weed killers are typically intended to be applied in targeted areas.
 This means that, by using weed and feed, you’re using more of the weed-killing chemical than you otherwise would.

 The amount of time it takes to work can vary from product to product, depending on what chemicals it contains.
 However, on average, weed and feed takes a week to have any impact and can take up to three weeks to make a significant difference in your yard.
 It’s important to read the packaging and instructions before using weed and feed.
 The product details can help you determine how quickly you can expect to see results and how long you should wait between applications.